Spiced Mulberry Cooler

 - 1/4 tsp Chaat Masala

-- 1 pinch Jeera Powder of roasted
+- 1 pinch Cumin Seed jeera, of roasted

-- 1-2 leaves Mint
+- 1.5 leaves Mint Leaves

 Instructions

 - Wash and pat dry the fresh mulberries.
-Don’t wash mulberries under running water as they are tender berries and often get squashed easily.
+DonTMt wash mulberries under running water as they are tender berries and often get squashed easily.
 Just soak them for a couple of minutes in a bowl of cold water and then drain / dry them in a colander.

 - In a mixer grinder jar, add the fresh mulberries along with salt, paprika powder, sugar, chaat masala powder, roasted jeera powder and 1-2 mint leaves.